-For the six months ended June 30, 2023, we funded our capital expenditures with cash on hand and cash flows from operating activities.
-If during the second half of 2023, cash flows are not sufficient to fund our capital expenditures and operations, we may also use borrowings under our credit facility or raise funds through new equity offerings or from other sources of financing and re-evaluate our capital spend program as economic conditions warrant.
+For the nine months ended September 30, 2023, we funded our capital expenditures with cash on hand and cash flows from operating activities.
+During the fourth quarter of 2023 and first quarter of 2024, if cash flows are not sufficient to fund our capital expenditures and operations, we may also use borrowings under our credit facility or raise funds through new equity offerings or from other sources of financing and re-evaluate our capital spend program as economic conditions warrant.
 Additionally, we may enter into carrying cost and sharing arrangements with third parties for certain development programs.
 All of our sources of liquidity can be affected by the changes in economic conditions, rising interest rate, changes in debt and equity markets, force majeure events, fluctuations in commodity prices, operating costs, tax law changes, and volumes produced, all of which would affect us and our industry.